REVIEW: “We Bury The Dead”

 Courtesy of Vertical Entertainment

 Zombie movies occupy a strange place in modern horror.
 What started as a subgenre full of sharp social commentary and clever scares has, over time, lost a lot of its bite.
-By now, moviegoers know the drill: a virus breaks out, the military shows up, and a ragtag group of survivors bands together to fend off endless waves of the undead.
-Honestly, it’s hard for any of that to feel genuinely tense – or even scary – these days.
-Let’s face it: a lot of modern zombie films just feel tired and toothless.
+By now, moviegoers know the drill: a virus breaks out, the military shows up, and a ragtag group of survivors bands together to fend off the undead.
+Honestly, it’s hard for any of that to feel genuinely tense or even scary these days.
+Let’s face it: most modern zombie films just feel tired and toothless.
 That’s what makes We Bury The Dead such a refreshing surprise.
-It explores familiar territory but, instead of trying to reinvent the undead wheel, it largely sidesteps most of the usual tropes and clichés of the genre and aims for something deeper, quieter, and ultimately more human – a meditation on grief, memory, and hope.
+It explores familiar territory but, instead of trying to reinvent the undead wheel, it sidesteps most of the usual tropes and clichés of the genre and aims for something deeper, quieter, and more human, a meditation on grief, memory, and hope.

 We Bury The Dead Essential Info